pyserial/pyserial/documentation/pyserial_api.rst

-Implementation detail: some attributes and functions are provided by the class :class:`SerialBase` and some by the platform specific class and others by the base class mentioned above.
+Implementation detail: some attributes and functions are provided by the class :class:`serial.SerialBase` which inherits from :class:`io.RawIOBase` and some by the platform specific class and others by the base class mentioned above.

 RS485 support